Buster Simpson's Migration Stage will be located at the southern end of the park promenade.

 Anthropomorphic Dolos and SeaBearer are sculptural and practical constructs that both, furnish a present-day amenity zone, and create a staging area for eventual inland migration due to rising sea levels.
 Urbanists of the future will find useful repurposing applications for Anthropomorphic Dolos and Sea Bearer, utilizing them as kits of parts to be used for adaptive and resilient civic infrastructure purposes.

 Sited on the waterfront promenade, Anthropomorphic Dolos functions immediately as a seating and play element.
-Originally invented in 1963 in South Africa, dolosse were designed for shoreline stabilization based on structure of the knucklebone, a form that was also in common use for a children’s toy and for a devise used by water diviners.
-Dolosse evolved to become an interlocking sea armor system used worldwide.
-Along the Seattle Seawall, Buster Simpson’s adaptation of the form for Anthropomorphic Dolos is a 2600-pound mass with "armpit" holes that function like Salish anchor stones to secure and hold, and in this case large buoyant biomass is what is being secured.
+Originally invented in 1963 in South Africa, dolosse were designed for shoreline stabilization based on the structure of the knucklebone, a form that was also in common use for a children’s toy and for a devise used by water diviners.
+Dolosse evolved to become interlocking sea armor systems used worldwide.
+Along the Seattle Seawall, Buster Simpson’s adaptation of the form for Anthropomorphic Dolos is a 2600-pound mass with "armpit" holes that function like Salish anchor stones to secure and hold.
+In this case, large buoyant biomass is what is being secured.
 Anthropomorphic Dolos stands ready to be engaged to be used for shoreline habitat enhancement anchorage and wave attenuation.

-SeaBearer which serves initially as seating, is made up of multiples of sixfoot long reinforced concrete units consisting of three thirty-foot sections to equal 90 feet of total seating along the promenade.
+SeaBearer which serves initially as seating, is made up of multiples of sixfoot long reinforced concrete units consisting of three thirty-foot sections to equal ninety-feet of total seating along the promenade.
 The form of the units suggests images from both Seattle’s historical and its contemporary working waterfront.
-These notions include improvised sand bag barriers as a defensive action against storm surges; offloaded sacks of goods; and contemporary bulbous containers abundant with consumer goods.
-The fork lift pick slots are designed to serve as a nod to history and to be useful in moving to future stage deployments.
+This imagery includes improvised sand bag barriers as a defensive action against storm surges; offloaded sacks of goods; and contemporary bulbous containers abundant with consumer goods.
+The fork lift pick slots serve as a nod to history and will be useful during future stage deployments.
 Etched on the surface of the SeaBearer units are names of ports of call that share in our global climate disruption.

 The Migration Stage is set.
-Children who play upon Anthropomorphic Dolos today, may as adults be asked with repurposing of the sculpture for sea rise mitigation use.
+Children who play upon Anthropomorphic Dolos today, may as adults be tasked with repurposing the sculpture for sea rise mitigation use.
 This is our storytelling opera, our Salish Sea dance of resilience, agility, equity.